BYUHPC/sci-comp-course/project/overview.md

-## Appendix B: Mathematical Justification
+## Appendix C: Mathematical Justification

 You don't need to read any of the following, but [some of it](#laplacian) is helpful for the extra credit.